2025 San Antonio Water Restrictions Affecting Real Estate

-With San Antonio water restrictions never fully emerging from Stage 2 this winter and concerns about water availability, water rates will increase while usage will be highly discouraged and regulated.
+San Antonio water restrictions never emerging from Stage 2 and concerns about water availability, water rates increased in 2024 while usageis highly discouraged and regulated.
 San Antonio sits atop the Edwards Aquifer.
 The Edwards Aquifer is a vital resource for central and south-central Texas, providing water for various uses while supporting unique ecosystems.
 Effective management and conservation are essential to ensure its sustainability for future generations.

 Current San Antonio Water Restrictions